 Students are expected to respect the work of their fellow students, to refrain from soliciting or using the work of others (see Academic Honesty), and to afford their peers the time, environment, and space needed to successfully study.
 Students should not disrupt or interfere with the work of another student nor behave in a way that may negatively affect another’s ability to complete work.
 Taking study breaks and forming study groups are welcome; playing music loudly around someone trying to study or keeping your roommate or neighbors awake late at night, however, are examples of disrespectful academic behavior toward others.

-Students and parents/guardians should discuss with each other the rules and policies set forth here as well as those included in the Summer Programs Contract (see Required Program Forms).
+Students and parents/guardians should discuss with each other the rules and policies set forth here as well as those included in the required Summer Program Forms.
 Please be advised that due to the particular nature of NYU Summer Programs, certain student conduct policies are considered to be fundamental to the success of the program.

 Failure to comply with the rules and policies of the University and/or of NYU Summer Programs may lead to disciplinary action up to and including dismissal from a program with no refund of tuition or fees.
 Those policies are as follows: